stuartelimu/stuartelimu.github.io/_posts/2023-05-26-traveling-to-eastern-uganda.md

 ### Arrival

-I was in mbale at 1.30 but I think I should have made it 30 minutes ealrier but we spent a really long time behind a truck that wasn’t about to shift but nonetheless we reached safe
+I was in Mbale at 1.30 but I think I should have made it 30 minutes ealrier but we spent a really long time behind a truck that wasn’t about to shift but nonetheless we reached safe.

-This place is such a beauty, about 10Km before you reach mbale you can see the beautiful hills and the great Elgon mountains
+This place is such a beauty, about 10Km before you reach mbale you can see the beautiful hills and the great Elgon mountains.

-I want to get into hiking soon and this on will be on my list
+I want to get into hiking soon and this on will be on my list.

 ### Expenses

 Some of these expenses are not really related but without them I wouldn’t have made the trip.

-I’m driving a twenty five year old Toyota that still somehow manages to move obviously not without frequent treks to the garage
+I am driving a twenty five year old Toyota that still somehow manages to move obviously not without frequent treks to the garage

 After my recent trip to Tororo, I realized that I had an oil leakage and I had to change cascade among other things and also service the car.
 I also decided to add a seal to the oil pump which seems to have temporarily fixed that issue.
 This cost me a total of about 400K